garronej/evt/README.md

 ![Screenshot 2020-02-08 at 19 25 44](https://user-images.githubusercontent.com/6702424/74090178-d4995080-4aa8-11ea-815f-5ae66a761812.png)

-For each of those methods a large number of overload are defined so that you can combine matcher, timeout or boundTo.
+For each of those methods a large number of overload are defined so that you can combine matchers, timeout or boundTo.

 ![Screenshot 2020-02-08 at 19 27 56](https://user-images.githubusercontent.com/6702424/74090245-6c973a00-4aa9-11ea-8e48-90d49a0ed20b.png)

 ## ``evt.createDelegate()``

-Create a new instance of Evt toward witch will be forwarded all the events matched by the matcher function.
+Create a new instance of Evt toward which will be forwarded all the events matched by the matcher function.

 ```typescript